RAKWireless/wisblock-python/README.md

 # Hardware requirement

 To be able to use the WisBlock module, the hardware must match the WisBlock form factor.
-Right now, RAKwireless provides two hardware to support the WisBlock module for the Raspberry Pi platform.
+Right now, RAKwireless provides two devices to support the WisBlock module for the Raspberry Pi platform.

 ## RAK7391